 When can we visit?

-The Hall is open all year round from 10am – 4pm, closing only on Saturdays and occasional Fridays for weddings.
+The historic hall is open all year round from 10:00 – 16:00, closing only on Saturdays and occasional Fridays for weddings.
 Please do make sure to check the opening times on the Hall’s website before you travel.
+The café is open every Tuesday to Sunday.

 How much does it cost to come in?

 Entry to the Hall and grounds is completely free and there is absolutely no charge to park either.
-The Hall relies on donations and any money spent there, whether it be for a freshly made waffle in Dottie’s, a postcard from the shop or a cuppa in the coffee lounge; any contribution is appreciated.
+The Hall relies on donations and any money spent there, whether it be a delicious snack, a card from the shop or a cuppa in the café.
+Any contribution is appreciated.

 Ticket Type | Ticket Tariff |